Last updated on September 12th, 2021 at 04:00 pmJump to Recipe

-- If you use salted or low sodium chicken broth in the soup, you might need to reduce the salt in the soup.
+- Also, if you use salted or low sodium chicken broth in the soup, you might need to reduce the salt in the soup.

 - You can cook the bacon prior to starting the soup, either by frying it or roasting it in the oven, whatever method you prefer.

-- Similarly, you can use pre-cooked bacon to save time and cut down on the effort.
+- Similarly, you can use pre-cooked bacon to save time and cut down on effort.

-- If you don’t eat bacon, you can skip it.
+- If you don’t eat bacon, simply skip it.